gaambo/_g-wp-theme/README.md

 ## Installation

 1. Clone the repository from Github into the `themes` directory or download the repository and unpack it into the `themes` folder.
+2. Delete the `.git` folder.
-2. Run `composer install` in the `themes` directory or `composer install -d path/to/themes/directory` from your project root if you have composer setup there too.
+3. Run `composer install` in the theme directory or `composer install -d path/to/themes/directory` from your project root if you have composer setup there too.
+4. Run `npm install` in the theme directory.

 This theme serves as a boilerplate so there's no sense in keeping it as a git-submodule (except in other boilerplates).

 ## Deployment